-- The belt and retractor assembly must be replaced if the seat belt assembly Automatic Locking Retractor (ALR) feature or any other seat belt function is not working properly when checked according to the procedures in the Service Manual. - Failure to replace the belt and retractor assembly could increase the risk of injury in collisions.
+- The seat belt assembly must be replaced if the switchable Automatic Locking Retractor (ALR) feature or any other seat belt function is not working properly when checked according to the procedures in the Service Manual. - Failure to replace the seat belt assembly could increase the risk of injury in collisions.